About Flow Reports

 A flow visualization is a graphic that a traces a route or a path, like a trail through a forest.
 Unlike a map, which displays possible and known routes, a flow visualization reveals the actual path as it was traveled step by step, including any detours or backtracking that happened along the way.

-Flow Reports in Google Analytics illustrate the paths visitors take through your content, including special elements you track using Goals and Events.
-In a single graphic, you can see how visitors enter, engage, and exit your content.
-You can also use these reports to troubleshoot your content by finding any unexpected place visitors exit or loop back.
+Flow Reports in Google Analytics illustrate the paths users take through your content, including special elements you track using Goals and Events.
+In a single graphic, you can see how users enter, engage, and exit your content.
+You can also use these reports to troubleshoot your content by finding any unexpected place users exit or loop back.

 The anatomy of a Flow Report